The Simpsons opening sequence: Other versions

+Variations

 Live action

-In 2006, the British television channel Sky 1 began advertising The Simpsons using a live-action recreation of the series' opening sequence directed by Chris Palmer.
+In 2006, the British television channel Sky One began advertising The Simpsons using a live-action recreation of the series' opening sequence directed by Chris Palmer.
 With the exception of the very first shot in which the logo appears out of the clouds, every piece of the opening is present in this version, with even multiple chalkboard and couch gags filmed.
 Attached to the end of this sequence is the message "Come home to The Simpsons on Sky One."
 The recreation was used instead of the regular opening sequence in the season 17 episode "Homer Simpson, This Is Your Wife", first broadcast on the Fox network on March 26, 2006.
 The live-action opening had also become an Internet hit before it was aired in front of "Homer Simpson, This Is Your Wife", and it was Groening's decision to use it.
 Al Jean commented in a press statement that he was "just amazed there are people who want to be known for looking like the Simpsons."